mrusca/heroku-buildpack-php-legacy/README.md

 ## Differences from the offical upstream buildpack

+### Legacy

+This is based off of an older fork of the official buildpack.
+The official buildpack utilises a different structure and many other features that have been added since our parent fork was last updated.
+While it would be ideal to base our fork of off the official upstream, the author cannot currently get PHP to compile correctly with `pdo_dblib`.
+However, in order to ease development, certain features have been ported from the official buildpack - notably a Dockerfile for use in compilation of binaries etc.

 ### `compile`

 Allow for 'in-place' compilation - useful for local development environment usage.